zhangpengNJU/ASSENT/README.md

 ~~~
 * It will compute OP values for all MTEs.

-* You can set the running project and version number on line 546, and you can set the output folder on line 548.
+* You can set the running project and version number on line 546, and you **must set the output folder on line 548**.

 * The scripts for RQ2 and RQ3 can be implemented by simply modifying RQ1